 You’ve probably heard the word omnichannel because it is a buzzword that has been around for the last few years.
 Nevertheless, many people still confuse its meaning with another popular word – multichannel.
 In this article, we will explain the difference between the two and dig into the challenges you may face when implementing an omnichannel approach in your ecommerce business.

 Omnichannel vs Multichannel: What’s the Difference

-Nowadays companies are investing a great deal into the development of an omnichannel experience.
+Nowadays, companies are investing a great deal in the development of an omnichannel experience.
 This happens because consumers’ lives have changed.
 People usually own several devices capable of reaching the internet.
 But they do live real lives and drop into brick and mortar cafes, restaurants, and stores.
 That’s why businesses adjust themselves to the latest requirements of the market and not only become bricks and clicks but also transform the way they interact with customers.

 Omnichannel means a cohesive and seamless customer experience through a variety of integrated channels.
 This term is frequently confused with multichannel but they are quite different.